Uniform exponential growth for CAT(0) square complexes: Introduction

 In this paper we start the inquiry into proving uniform exponential growth in the context of groups acting on \cat cube complexes.
 We address free group actions on \cat square complexes.
 We do this by proving a more general statement about groups generated by hyperbolic elements.

 \begin{theorem} Let $F$ be a finite collection of hyperbolic automorphisms of a \cat square complex.
 Then either

-\begin{enumerate} \item there exists a pair of elements in $a,b\in F$ and a pair words of length at most 7 in $a$ and $b$ which freely generate a free semigroup, or \item there exists a flat (of dimension 1 or 2) in $X$ stabilized by all elements of $F$. \end{enumerate} \end{theorem}
+\begin{enumerate} \item there exists a pair of words of length at most 10 in $F$ which freely generate a free semigroup, or \item there exists a flat (of dimension 1 or 2) in $X$ stabilized by all elements of $F$. \end{enumerate} \end{theorem}

 As a corollary, we obtain a "uniform uniform" type result, which says that there is a uniform lower bound for growth, not just for a given group, but for all groups acting freely on any \cat square complex. \begin{corollary} Let $G$ be a finitely generated group acting freely on a \cat square complex.
-Then either $w(G)\geq \sqrt[7]{2}$ or $G$ is virtually abelian. \end{corollary}
+Then either $w(G)\geq \sqrt[10]{2}$ or $G$ is virtually abelian. \end{corollary}

-A new class of examples to which the results of this paper apply are the simple groups constructed by Burger and Moses acting on a product of two trees \cite{BurgerMozes2000}.
 We expect that a similar result will hold for all dimensions, in that for a finitely generated group $G$ acting freely on a \cat cube complex of dimension $n$, $G$ will be virtually abelian or $w(G)\geq w_0>1$ where, $w_0$ will depend only on the dimension $n$, and not on the group or the complex.

+We would like to thank the referee for many helpful comments and in particular, for pointing out an error in the original statement of Theorem 1.